Economic rent: Labour

 The generalization of the concept of rent to include opportunity cost has served to highlight the role of political barriers in creating and privatizing rents.
 For example, a person seeking to become a member of a medieval guild makes a huge investment in training and education, which has limited potential application outside of that guild.
 In a competitive market, the wages of a member of the guild would be set so that the expected net return on the investment in training would be just enough to justify making the investment.
 In a sense, the required investment is a natural barrier to entry, discouraging some would-be members from making the necessary investment in training to enter the competitive market for the services of the guild.
 This is a natural "free market" self-limiting control on the number of guild members and/or the cost of training necessitated by certification.
 Some of those who would have opted for a particular guild may decide to join a different guild or occupation.

 However, a political restriction on the number of people entering into the competitive market for services of the guild has the effect of raising the return on investments in the guild's training, especially for those already practicing, by creating an artificial scarcity of guild members.
 To the extent that a constraint on entrants to the guild actually increases the returns to guild members as opposed to ensuring competence, then the practice of limiting entrants to the field is a rent-seeking activity, and the excess return realized by the guild members is economic rent.

 The same model explains the high wages in some modern professions that have been able to both obtain legal protection from competition and limit their membership, notably medical doctors, actuaries, and lawyers.
 In countries where the creation of new universities is limited by legal charter, such as the UK, it also applies to professors.
 It may also apply to careers that are inherently competitive in the sense that there is a fixed number of slots, such as football league positions, music charts, or urban territory for illegal drug selling.
 These jobs are characterised by the existence of a small number of rich members of the guild, along with a much larger surrounding of poor people competing against each other under very poor conditions as they "pay their dues" to try to join the guild.
-(Reference: "Freakonomics: Why do drug dealers live with their Moms?").